 Now, this is an over simplified list of actions and you may be thinking, ‘well anyone can do that’ and quite honestly, you’d be right.
 The truth is anyone can; the reality is most people don’t.
 The majority of people in the world stick to one income stream – usually a job – and don’t give flipping property a second thought.

-If you’re reading this article though, you’re probably on the path to flipping greatness and we wish you every success.
+If you’re reading this article though, you’re probably on the path to property flipping greatness and we wish you every success.